 Take a look here to see who has earned a SAGECare credential to date.

 SAGE is the lead organization running the National Resource Center on LGBT Aging (NRC), a project that is funded largely by the U.S. Administration for Community Living.
-The NRC is the country’s first and only technical assistance resource center aimed at improving the quality of services and supports offered to LGBT older adults.
+The NRC is the country’s first and only technical assistance resource center aimed at improving the quality of services and supports offered to LGBTQ+ older adults.

 While SAGE manages both the NRC and SAGECare, they operate independently and with different areas of focus.
-The NRC focuses on providing resources, news and information to LGBT people via its website, through technical assistance, and by providing training to organizations that are funded through the U.S. Administration for Community Living.
+The NRC focuses on providing resources, news and information to LGBTQ+ people via its website, through technical assistance, and by providing training to organizations that are funded through the U.S. Administration for Community Living.

 Agencies that receive training through the NRC may be eligible to receive SAGECare credentials, provided they meet the requirements.
-If your agency has been trained by the NRC between July 1, 2014 – December 31, 2015, please get in touch with us directly a to see if you are eligible.